shaylonmizukami/shaylonmizukami.github.io/essays/SmartQuestionsReflection.md

 - **Overly Broad Scope:** The request for a replacement project in multiple languages without constraints (e.g. time, resources, skill level) made it difficult for responders to provide targeted suggestions.

 The thread recived 4 answers and had several discussions, but the original post and answers were not highly upvoted or accepted, indicating unresolved ambiguity.
 Many responses were generic or contradicting her opinion on the assignment, along with questioning the original poster: "What's wrong with the existing assignment?" or "Define 'modern'".
 The lack of clrity in the question led to confused responses, demonstrating the drawbacks of asking questions in a "not smart" way.

+## Analysis of Outcomes

+Smart questions are essential for having eficient and effective collaboration in software engineering.
+By providing context and showing prioir effort, smart questions reduce unnecessary back-and-forth, allowing responders to provide precise solutions.
+High-quality threads, such as the sorted array example, often become long-term resources, which benefit many other users to understand complex topics like CPU optimization.
+Overall, clear and well-structured questions respects other individuals' time and brings in cooperation within the community.